-The IRS estimates it loses over $50 billion annually in unreported cryptocurrency tax transactions, equating to $1.5 billion in lost tax revenues, prompting regulators to scrutinize cryptocurrency (crypto) transactions more closely.
-Beginning with the tax year 2021, the individual tax Form 1040 was updated with a digital assets section requiring individuals to specify whether they received or sold digital assets, including cryptocurrencies and other virtual assets.
+The IRS estimates it misses out on over $50 billion annually in unreported crypto tax transactions.
+This equates to $1.5 billion in tax revenues, prompting regulators to scrutinize cryptocurrency more closely.
+In 2022, IRS Form 1040 was updated to include a digital assets section, requiring individuals to specify whether they received or sold digital assets, including cryptocurrencies and other related virtual assets.

-Laws regulating crypto possession, transfer, and taxation are continually being updated and debated by Congress.
-Familiarizing yourself with crypto tax rules will help you understand which digital asset transactions are taxable and how to stay compliant, whether filing as a business or individual.
+Familiarizing yourself with laws regulating crypto possession, transfer, and taxation will help you understand which digital assets are taxable and how to stay compliant, whether filing as a business or individual.

 Crypto Classification Under the IRS

 In 2014, the Internal Revenue Service (IRS) released Notice 2014-21, its first guidance notice on cryptocurrencies following the first surge in Bitcoin prices in late 2013.
 The agency stated it would start taxing the sale of crypto as property sales, subjecting it to capital gains taxes.
-In 2022, the agency defined and started using the term ‘digital asset’ in official documentation and tax forms.
+In 2022, the agency defined and began using the term “digital asset” in its official documentation and tax forms.

-The IRS defines a digital asset as any digital representation of value recorded on the blockchain or similar technologies.
+The IRS defines a digital asset as any digital representation of value that is recorded on a blockchain or similar technology.
 In simpler terms, digital assets are money or collectibles that exist entirely online on specially designed virtual, decentralized ledgers.

 The most common types of digital assets are:

-- Convertible virtual currencies (CVCs): Currency commonly referred to as cryptocurrency, such as Bitcoin (BTC) or Ethereum (ETH), are CVCs.
-It also includes non-cryptographic virtual currency that can be readily converted to U.S. Dollars, such as the Linden Dollars (L$) used in the online virtual world of Second Life.
+- Convertible virtual currencies (CVCs): Currencies commonly referred to as cryptocurrency, such as Bitcoin (BTC) or Ethereum (ETH), are CVCs.
+It also includes non-cryptographic virtual currencies that can be readily converted to U.S. Dollars, such as Linden Dollars (L$), used in the online virtual world of Second Life.

 - Stablecoins: A stablecoin is a specific type of cryptocurrency whose value is connected (or “pegged”) to a fiat currency or another commodity.
 One of the most common stablecoins in the United States is Tether (USDT), which is pegged to the value of the U.S. Dollar.
 Others include Pax Gold (PAXG) and SilverTokens (SLVT), which are tied to the values of gold and silver, respectively.

-- Non-fungible tokens (NFTs): An NFT is digital proof of ownership or certificate of authenticity recorded in a cryptographic ledger.
-It typically represents or is associated with pieces of digital art.
+- Non-fungible tokens (NFTs): An NFT is a digital proof of ownership or certificate of authenticity recorded in a cryptographic ledger.
+It typically represents or is associated with digital art pieces.
 It is valued using cryptocurrency and can be bought and sold.
-NFTs can also be encrypted to a blockchain like Ethereum, which functions as a digital contract ledger and a currency.
+NFTs can also be encrypted on a blockchain, such as Ethereum, which serves as a digital contract ledger and a form of currency.

 What Crypto Transactions Are Taxable?